samdovla/samdovla/README.md

 # Hello, folk!
-My name is Deni 👨‍💻
+My name is Deni👨‍💻

 ## About Me

 Welcome to my GitHub profile!
-Over here, it's all about my journey into the Data Science and Machine Learning fields. 🧠
+Over here, it's all about my journey into the Data Science and Machine Learning fields.🧠

 What you see here is my **achievement board**, still in progress though...

-- **Background**: Social Studies, Linguistics and Logistics 📚✈️
+- **Background**: Social Studies, Linguistics and Logistics📚✈️
 - **Skills**: Good with Math, Soccer and Dr. Pepper.
 And basic Python... and Adobe tools... and so on:)
 - **Passion**: Thrilled with ML opportunities 🤖